-Only recently my old Honda City broke down just when I was about to park it at a barbers shop near a 7/11 not far from my home.
-At the exact spot where the car stopped there was a lottery vendor, and this lady had a customer.
-First, they looked a bit shocked by my awful parking, but when they saw that the car was overheated and me going to 7/11 to buy some water for the cooler they both started to write down the number of my license plate.
+Only recently, my old Honda City broke down just when I was about to park it at a barbers shop near a 7/11 not far from my home.
+At the exact spot where the car stopped, there was a lottery vendor, and this lady had a customer.
+First, they looked a bit shocked by my awful parking, but when they saw that the car was overheated and me going to 7/11 to buy some water for the cooler, they both started to write down the number of my license plate.

 –What’s the number of your license plate hihihi?

 This is maybe the most classic way to look for a good lottery number nowadays.
 That is to check the license plate number.
 Furthermore, it seems that no tragedy is too morbid to get good luck from.
-It happens frequently after accidents that license plates are checked.
+It frequently happens after accidents that license plates are checked.
 I heard stories from quarantine hotels in Bangkok now during the covid pandemic that staffs have been buying lottery inspired by the room number where they have encountered cases of people with covid.
 Superstitions with some hope to make a profit.

-Mae Nak dearly loved her husband so her spirit refused to move on to the afterlife.
-When the husband returned home he knew nothing about the death of his wife.
+Mae Nak dearly loved her husband, so her spirit refused to move on to the afterlife.
+When the husband returned home, he knew nothing about the death of his wife.
 The couple went on living as nothing had happened.

 Later, a shrine committed to Mae Nak spirit was constructed.
-The folktale is over 100 years old but to this day people still go to the shrine for guidance and trying to get signs to win the lottery and some men go there to try to avoid military service.
+The folktale is over 100 years old, but to this day, people still go to the shrine for guidance and trying to get signs to win the lottery, and some men go there to try to avoid military service.
 They get the right draw in that lottery.
-Since Mae Nak’s husband was called to battle it is said that she is not in favour of military service and can be of help if you want to avoid it.
+Since Mae Nak’s husband was called to battle, it is said that she is not in favour of military service and can be of help if you want to avoid it.

 Anyhow, I always found the perspective that something unlucky can anticipate something good as a bit charming.
-In Europe, I remember often hearing people worrying that something bad would happen to them after they had some luck or a stroke of success.
+In Europe, I remember often hearing people worrying that something terrible would happen to them after they had some luck or a stroke of success.
 So when in Thailand, take your chances to buy lottery tickets when “shit happens”.